-Alice Ball was a chemist who, in her early twenties, developed the most effective treatment for leprosy which was used for decades.
+Alice Ball was a chemist who, in her early twenties, developed the most effective treatment for leprosy, which was used for decades.
 Prior to Ball’s discovery, traditional healers in India and parts of Southeast Asia used a specific oil from the Chaulmoogra tree to treat leprosy either through ingestion or topically on the skin.
-They weren’t able to administer it intravenously as the oil was incredibly thick which meant injections were incredibly painful.
+They weren’t able to administer it intravenously as the oil was incredibly thick, which meant excruciating injections.
 Ultimately, this would be the key.

 Enter: Alice Ball.
-She was a chemist with dual bachelor’s degrees from the University of Washington in pharmaceutical chemistry as well as in pharmacy.
-She moved to Hawaii to do graduate work and became the first African American as well as the first woman to graduate from the University of Hawaii with a master’s degree.
+She was a chemist with dual bachelor’s degrees from the University of Washington in pharmaceutical chemistry and pharmacy.
+She moved to Hawaii to do graduate work.
+She became the first African American and the first woman to graduate from the University of Hawaii with a master’s degree.

-In 1916, Ball was able to successfully isolate the fatty acid compounds from the oil (now known to be the antimicrobial hydnocarpic acid) and made the first preparation of a water-soluble, injectable form of chaulmoogra oil.
+In 1916, Ball successfully isolated the fatty acid compounds from the oil (now known to be the antimicrobial hydnocarpic acid) and made the first preparation of a water-soluble, injectable form of chaulmoogra oil.
 The treatment was used globally for 30 years.

 Ball died when she was 24 years old, just one year after her discovery.
 The President of the University of Hawaii, Arthur Dean, “continued her studies” and claimed he had made the discovery himself and even went on to call it the “Dean Method.”
 In 2000, almost a century after Ball’s discovery, the University of Hawaii officially, and finally, recognized Ball for her groundbreaking discovery.

 Dr. Jane Cooke Wright, Physician and Cancer Researcher